Skip to main content

 Example

-Once you've decided which tier setting to use, you can continue to Configure the Number of Head Contract Variation Tiers and Configure the Number of Commitment Variation Tiers.
+Once you've decided which tier setting to use, you can continue to Configure the Number of Client Contract Variation Tiers and Configure the Number of Commitment Variation Tiers.

 • Create Change Events.
 On a construction project, a change event is any change that affects (or potentially affects), the original scope of a construction project.
 There are numerous ways to create change events in Procore.
 In addition to using the Change Events tool (see Create a Change Event), you can also use any of the options available in supported Procore tools or using Procore's mobile platform.
 For details on those options, see Which Procore tools can I use to create a change event?